PhotonVision/photonvision-docs/source/docs/hardware/coprocessors.rst

      -   * Gloworm
          * Rasberry Pi 3 and Rasberry Pi 4 with the official Pi image with the Pi Cam, PS3ye, or the Microsoft LifeCam3000
    * - Compatible
-     -   * No guarentee of support on Discord
+     -   * No guarantee of support on Discord
          * Major features will work
          * We hope to keep things up to date
      -   * Linux (aarch64, armv7, x86_64)